mchen81/Amazon-Customer-Review-Analysis/README.md

 two(or more)products will be bought at the same time(or very close time).

 ----
-1.Before we start the analysis, we would like to pre-process the dataset to make sure our data is fine.
+1. Before we start the analysis, we would like to pre-process the dataset to make sure our data is fine.
 The original dataset is a 120GB single json file.
 As we only care about three fields: asin(product’s ID), user’s ID, and ReviewDate.
 Therefore, we stored the data to HDFS, processed it on Hadoop, filtered out other fields, And then, we got the tsv format.
 [Code1](https://github.com/usf-cs677-fa20/P4-jerry-jiachen-p4/blob/main/data_transform.ipynb), [Code2](https://github.com/usf-cs677-fa20/P4-jerry-jiachen-p4/blob/main/amazon_data_parser.ipynb)
 2. We will want to use spark sql to analyze, so the csv file will be read into Spark sql.